 Being able to communicate in both Spanish and English will give you the opportunity to work in many companies around Colombia.
 In multinational companies, they tend to favor fluent English and Spanish speakers, with most interviews taking place in English.

 When it comes to English teaching jobs, it's the opposite.
 If English is your native language, a TEFL or CELTA qualification will land you a job (regardless of how good your Spanish is).
 That being said, private schools and universities will require a higher level of study, such as a teaching degree or a PGCE.

 Agencies are a stress-free way to find a job in Colombia.
 There are many agencies, especially within the education sector, that will help you find work.
-They provide access to relevant qualifications, find suitable jobs and arrange your visas and transportation.
+They can provide access to relevant qualifications, find suitable jobs, and arrange your visas and transportation.